johnnyaardvark/hello-world/README.md

 and astronomy.

 I am found here because I found some information on VCVRack but also because I am an owner of a BASTL KASTL.
 Somewhere on here there's alternative code to run on it.
 Maybe I'll find it somewhere?!
+I have to say that I am not familiar with how GitHub works so have found it difficult to find things on here in the past.

+Here's hoping it gets easier....
+Hello "new" word.